Efficient Query Re-optimization with Judicious Subquery Selections: Related Work

-Cardinality estimation techniques \cite{paper33} are also relevant.
-The researches in cardinality estimation techniques aim to improve cardinality estimation.
-There are two main research areas: data-driven cardinality estimator \cite{paper1, paper5, paper8, paper9, paper17, paper19, paper21, paper22, paper23, paper36}, query-driven cardinality estimator \cite{paper12, paper14, paper15, paper16, paper18, paper34, paper37}.
+Learned methods can be further divided into two categories: data-driven cardinality estimator~\cite{yang13deep, tzoumas2011lightweight, gunopulos2005selectivity, hilprecht2019deepdb, sun2019end, yang2020neurocard, kipf2019estimating, hasan2020deep} and query-driven cardinality estimator~\cite{sun2019end, stillger2001leo, heimel2015self, kipf2018learned, park2020quicksel, marcus12neo, dutt2020efficiently, ortiz2018learning}.
 The data-driven cardinality estimator approximates the data distribution of a table by mapping each tuple to its probability of occurrence in the table.
 The query-driven cardinality estimator uses some models to learn the mapping between queries and cardinalities.
-We emphasize that there is no conflict between dynamic query optimization and advanced cardinality estimation techniques.
-On the contrary, \textit{query split} benefits from the improvement of cardinality estimation on small join.
-Making an optimal plan in each subquery can significantly enhance overall performance.
+Although learned methods are indeed more accurate than traditional methods, they often suffer from high training and inference costs~\cite{sun2021learned}.